-View the listing of categories on the right of this page to find organisations that offer practical and emotional support for carers along with advice and information.
+View the listing of categories on this page to find organisations that offer practical and emotional support for carers along with advice and information.

 Many people do not think of themselves as carers.
 Recognising yourself as a carer is the very first step to getting the support you may be eligible for.
 Seeing yourself as a carer is a way of acknowledging that it can be both difficult and demanding.
 Caring can easily become a full time responsibility.
 Unlike a paid job, being a carer does not include breaks or holidays, but this doesn’t mean you need them less or are any less entitled to them.